 Manganese is an essential element that our body requires to function properly.
 But, if the manganese concentration becomes too high in our body, it can have negative health effects.

-A 0.05 mg/L Canadian Guideline Limit Sample is included for quality control purposes; this is also the limit for manganese according to the Canadian Drinking Water Guidelines.
+A 0.02 mg/L aesthetic objective (AO) Canadian Guideline Limit Sample is included for quality control purposes.
+This is the AO for manganese according to the Canadian Drinking Water Guidelines.
 The maximum acceptable concentration (MAC) for total manganese in drinking water is 0.12 mg/L.

 5 - #1 test strip packets